Jorge Soler Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 15th in the league.
+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 14th in the league.

-- The Phillies have a 5.40 team ERA that ranks 25th among all league pitching staffs.
+- The Phillies have the 27th-ranked team ERA among all MLB pitching staffs (5.65).

-- Phillies pitchers combine to surrender 12 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- The Phillies rank 16th in baseball in home runs given up (14 total, 1.3 per game).

-- The Phillies will look to Nola (0-1) in his third start this season.
+- Wheeler (0-1) takes the mound for the Phillies to make his third start of the season.

-- The right-hander last appeared on Wednesday against the New York Yankees, when he threw six innings, allowing three earned runs while giving up seven hits.
+- In his last time out on Friday, the right-hander threw 5 1/3 innings against the Cincinnati Reds, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.